pykeen/pykeen/docs/source/cli/inference.rst

 * relations_to_embeddings.json
 * trained_model.pkl

-These files are created automatically created when an model is trained (and evaluated) and exported in your specified output directory.
+These files are created automatically created after a model is trained (and evaluated) and exported in your specified output directory.

 The value for the argument **-d** is the directory containing the data for which inference should be applied, and it